You can save time by making a pot roast in a pressure cooker. It still tastes like you spent a long time cooking the pot roast.

 - I love chuck roast.
 It’s an inexpensive cut of meat that’s easy to find, and it’s often on sale.
 It’s marbled for flavor and it’s flat, making it easy to brown.

-Click here for a guide to beef roasts and how to cook them.
+Take a look at this guide to beef roasts and how to cook them.

 Why Should the Vegetables be Cooked Separately?

-Potatoes and other veggies cook really fast in a pressure cooker, so if you add them to meat they’ll just turn into mush!
+Potatoes and other veggies cook really fast in a pressure cooker.
+If you add them to cook with meat for the full amount of time they’ll just turn into mush.
+See the instructions below for cooking potatoes and other vegetables in the Instant Pot after the roast is done.

 - Turn on pot on to saute.